kelseyhightower/event-gateway-on-kubernetes/README.md

   --trigger-http
 ```

-Get the HTTPS URL assigned to the `echo` function and store it:
+Get the HTTPS URL assigned to the `echo` cloud function and store it:

 ```
 export FUNCTION_URL=$(gcloud beta functions describe echo \